Noun Clause

 4. That man is who I was talking about.

-Point 4: A noun clause can take the shape of the subject.
+Point 4: A noun clause can act as the subject of a sentence.

 1. What you eat says a lot about your health.